 The most recent data show the labour market continuing to recover from the impact of coronavirus pandemic:

-- Total hours worked increased by 4.7% over the quarter to 1.03billion hours (though still 23million hours lower than before the pandemic)
+- Total hours worked fell 2.6% over the quarter to 1.018 billion hours (though still up 45 million over the previous year)

 For further information about the labour market, migration or regional labour market indications, please email Rob Murphy, our in-house strategic workforce planning consultant.